The 25 best remote work software tools for 2026

 • Choose whether collaborators can view, comment, or edit

-Alternatives to Google Docs Editors suite:
+Alternatives to the Google Docs Editors suite

 • Office365